Zireael-N/PNGStego/README.md

 File - Project Settings... - Advanced...
 ```

 To change where Xcode will create binaries.
-You may need to change headers/libraries search paths in the project's settings.
 Now you can build the project.

 ### Linux